 The Foundation Center helps grantseekers, grantmakers, researchers, policymakers, the media, and the general public better understand the field of philanthropy.

-The Library is a member of the Foundation Center Cooperating Collections Network and has a core collection of resources that individual researchers and nonprofit organizations can use to research funding opportunities from grantmaking foundations and corporations.
+The Library is a Funding Informaton Network partner and has a core collection of resources that individual researchers and nonprofit organizations can use to research funding opportunities from grantmaking foundations and corporations.
 The collection includes grantmaker directories, books on fundraising and nonprofit management, and resources to assist in the grant seeking process.
 This collection is located on the second floor and available for use the hours the Library is open.
 No appointment is necessary.
 Normal copy charges apply ($.10 per page).